woossi0/suite/docs/usermanual/source/dataadmin/importer/apiexample.rst

    curl -u admin:geoserver -XGET http://localhost:8080/geoserver/rest/workspaces/opengeo/datastores/roads.xml

-This will return the a description of the new layer as :term:`XML`:
+This will return a description of the new layer as :term:`XML`:

 .. code-block:: xml